tbogdala/fizzle/README.md

 * [Mathgl][mgl] - for 3d math
 * [Freetype-go][ftgo] - for dynamic font texture generation
 * [Groggy][groggy] - for flexible logging
+* [Gombz][gombz] - provides a serializable data structure for 3d models and animations

 Installation
 ------------